RebinW/Microsoft-SC-300/03-authentication-and-access/06-windows-hello-for-business.md

 ![Windows Hello for Business](screenshots/whfb1.png)

+#### Step 1: Fill out the *Basics*
 I choose to go with the second option, and therefore click on *Create* it then took me to the configuration wiindow, and the firste step was to name the policy and give it a short description and click on *next*

 ![Name the whfb policy](screenshots/namepolicy)

+#### Step 2: Configure the *Configuration settings*
 Under the *Create Policy* window, I'm going to configure the WHfB policy that will later be assigned to the pilot group.
 This is where I define how I want WHfB to be configured on managed devices.

-One thing worth pointing out is that Intune lets be configure WHfB either at the device level or at a user level.
+One thing worth pointing out is that Intune lets us configure WHfB either at the device level or at a user level.
 A device-scoped policy follows the device and applies to anyone who signs in to that device.
 A user-scope policy, on the other hand, follows the user regardless of which managed device they use.

 Since the purpose of this lab is to configure Windows Hello on managed devices, I chose to configure only the device-scope settings.
 I therefore left all user-scope settings to **Not configured**, allowing the device policy to control the WHfB configuration.